 P.S. - In early November 2002 Big City Radio announced that it was auctioning off its radio stations in order to pay off debt.
 By the end of 2003, Big City Radio had been voluntarily liquidated and dissolved.

 P.P.S. - In June 2011 Polnet's 'Polskie Radio' format was abruptly replaced with Spanish-language religious programming from Radio Cantico Nuevo, apparently under a local marketing agreement.
 The same programming was heard on several AM stations in the NY/NJ/CT area, as well as on FM stations in Puerto Rico, and online.
 Limited English-language talk programming came from Talkline Communications.
 In February 2013, WRKL was up for sale again, for a reported asking price of $3 million.
 A few months later, in June 2013, the Spanish programming ceased, and was replaced by a jukebox of sorts, playing a library of about 200 rock songs.
-For now WRKL has now joined the ranks of standalone AM stations whose owners have given up on them.
+Polish programming returned in early 2014, duplicating that of co-owned WNVR(AM) Vernon Hills, IL.